tcharding/tobin.cc/content/resume.md

 * Guile Scheme (Scheme, C).
 * Binutils, GNU Assembler (Documentation).

-Currently working on the Kubernetes project.
-Initial efforts centered on the sig/cli code base.
-Navigating the on-boarding process by refactoring, cleaning up documentation, and simple issue resolution.
-Attending fortnightly scheduled sig/cil meetings.
-Cleanup/refactoring pull requests into sig/node also.
+Currently working on the Linux kernel and the Kubernetes project.
+Interested in filesystems, networking, and OCI runtime.

 Previously worked on layer 2 networking code within the Linux kernel.
 100+ patches merged into the mainline.
 Focus on the KS7010 Wi-Fi driver (drivers/staging/ks7010).
 While resolving PowerPC kernel